Table of Contents

 Why Can I Feel Pain Days Or Weeks After An Accident?

-Feeling neck pain days or weeks after a car accident is typical.
-This delay happens because it takes time for inflammation to build up and for symptoms to show.
+Feeling neck pain days or weeks after a car accident is possible.
+This delay can happen because it takes time for inflammation to build up and for symptoms to show.
 Even if you don’t feel pain immediately after the crash, it could develop as your body reacts to the injury.
 To help mitigate the pain and strengthen your neck, your primary physician might recommend other treatments, such as chiropractic care.

 Chiropractic care can address whiplash, soft tissue injuries, and spinal misalignments.
 Chiropractors specialize in diagnosing and treating musculoskeletal injuries, particularly those related to the spine.
 Spinal manipulation, also known as an adjustment, can help alleviate pain, reduce inflammation, and improve the neck’s range of motion.